First we form our habits, and then our habits form us. What new habits will you choose for your transformation in 2014?

 What do I most want to learn because I’d enjoy it?

 Start with 10-15 minutes of focused study a day and see what happens.

 3. The Prayer/Meditation Habit

-While an increasing number of Americans don’t identify themselves with a specific religion or denomination, the majority of Americans still believes in God and acknowledges a spiritual component in their lives.
+While an increasing number of Americans don’t identify themselves with a specific religion or denomination, the majority of Americans still believe in God and acknowledge a spiritual component in their lives.

 Prayer is very important to me as a follower of Christ (here are some insights on what the bible says about prayer), but I know that people of different faiths and spiritual disciplines consider meditation as vital (this article explains meditation for beginners).

 If you are a person of faith, why not increase your emphasis on prayer or meditation in the coming year?
 Don’t wait until you only have a specific need or request; make them a daily habit.